Are you newly self-employed?

 Simply start and see if money can be made by selling immediately.

-If it’s not possible to start selling immediately then start by selling the idea at the very least.
+If it’s not possible to start selling immediately then start by selling the idea at the very least to find out who might be interested in your end product, service or idea.

-This will identify a target market for your idea.
+This will identify a target market for your brand.